-Progress is an on-going commitment at Giddings & Lewis.
-We continually strive to offer the most advanced products in the industry; therefore, information in this document is subject to change without notice.
+Progress is an on-going commitment at G & L Motion Control Inc. We continually strive to offer the most advanced products in the industry; therefore, information in this document is subject to change without notice.
 The illustrations and specifications are not binding in detail.
-Giddings & Lewis shall not be liable for any technical or editorial omissions occurring in this document, nor for any consequential or incidental damages resulting from the use of this document.
+G & L Motion Control Inc. shall not be liable for any technical or editorial omissions occurring in this document, nor for any consequential or incidental damages resulting from the use of this document.

-DO NOT ATTEMPT to use any Giddings & Lewis product until the use of such product is completely understood.
+DO NOT ATTEMPT to use any G & L Motion Control Inc. product until the use of such product is completely understood.
 It is the responsibility of the user to make certain proper operation practices are understood.
-Giddings & Lewis products should be used only by qualified personnel and for the express purpose for which said products were designed.
+G & L Motion Control Inc. products should be used only by qualified personnel and for the express purpose for which said products were designed.

-Should information not covered in this document be required, contact the Customer Service Department, Giddings & Lewis, 660 South Military Road, P.O.
-Box 1658, Fond du Lac, WI 54936-1658.
-Giddings & Lewis can be reached by telephone at (920) 921-7100.
+Should information not covered in this document be required, contact the Customer Service Department, G & L Motion Control Inc., 672 South Military Road, P.O.
+Box 1960, Fond du Lac, WI 54936-1960.
+G & L Motion Control Inc. can be reached by telephone at (920) 921-7100 or (800) 558-4408 in the United States or by e-mail at glmotion.support@danahermotion.com.